ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 **Diagnose Imbalance in Task Distribution**

-`eventlog` can be useful to find imbalance in task distribution in a parallel program.
+*Eventlog* can be useful to find imbalance in task distribution in a parallel program.
 Imbalance in task distribution essentially means that not all domains are provided with equal amount of computation to perform, so some domains take longer than others to finish their computations, while the idle domains keep waiting.
 This can occur when a sub- optimal `chunk_size` is picked in a `parallel_for`.

-Time periods when an idle domain is recorded as `domain/idle_wait` in the `eventlog`.
+Time periods show when an idle domain is recorded as `domain/idle_wait` in the `eventlog`.
 Here is an example `eventlog` generated by a program with unbalanced task distribution.